barentsen/iphas-dr2/README.rst

     into the final source catalogue.
   + ``dr2.images``: creates a release of the pipeline-processed images with update headers to reflect the IPHAS DR2 uniform calibration.
+- ``scripts/``: various helper scripts, including:

+  + ``postgresql/``: script to ingest the DR2 catalogue into a PostgreSQL db.
+  + ``sqlite/``: script to ingest the DR2 catalogue into an SQLite db.

 Usage
 -----
-The script ``pipeline.py`` in the root directory contains all instructions that are necessary to produce the IPHAS DR2 source catalogue.
+The script ``pipeline.py`` in the root directory contains all instructions necessary to produce the IPHAS DR2 source catalogue.
-It uses the IPython.Parallel package and several modules from our ``dr2`` package to generate the data release in parallel on an HPC cluster.
+It depends on the IPython.Parallel package and several modules from the included ``dr2`` package to generate the data release in parallel on a computing cluster.

 Dependencies
 ------------